kumar-mahendra/66DaysOfData/Season_1 - Getting started/README.md

 [`back to top`](#66DaysOfData)

 - participated in a coding competition . was able to solve only 1/4 question. 😞
-- spent some time in doing case study - a part of Call for Case Study Competition by IIC Cell , IIT Goa.
+- spent some time in doing case study - a part of Call for Case Study Competition by IIC Cell , IIT Goa.[`Edit`-My team stands second in that competition]

 <br/>--------------------------------------------------------------------------------------------------------------<br/>